 Basic Logging Methods and Formation Evaluation

-Upon successful completion, participants should:
+Upon successful completion, participants:

 • have a solid understanding of the most frequently used well log acquisition and interpretation techniques;